CityOfWarchester/warchester/README.md

 MilanVx
 https://music.apple.com/us/artist/milanvx/1765995151

-These stations stream across Apple Music, Spotify, and all major platforms, producing continuous revenue that feeds the Warchester system.
+These stations stream across Apple Music, Spotify, and major platforms, producing continuous revenue for the Warchester system.

 ⸻

-Roadmap

-Warchester is currently focused on stabilizing the system before full public expansion.

 Current Phase

-• Finalizing application stability and cycle performance
+• Live system with active participants
-• Continuous accumulation of $WARCH for distribution pools
+• Ongoing revenue accumulation
-• Integrating both Base and Solana assets into treasury flows
-• Launching a shared Telegram community layer
-• Granting beta access to holders for live system testing

-Next Phase

-• Deploying to DEX environments
-• Preparing for full public access
+• Treasury growth and distribution testing
-• Scaling participation and treasury activity
+• Application refinement and stability

 ⸻

 Summary

-Warchester is a revenue-backed protocol where:
+Warchester is a revenue-backed system where:

 • External income is generated
 • Capital is accumulated
-• Markets are supported
 • Participants are rewarded

-All through a single connected system.
+All through a single connected structure.